MammosGeorgios/mammosgeorgios.github.io/docs/pages/academy/lessons/getting-started-with-python.md

 ### Dependency management

-While you can simply run pip instal for everything, eventually you will run in issues where you don't know what you have installed and it's very hard to replicate your project setup.
+While you can simply run pip install for everything, eventually you will run in issues where you don't know what you have installed and it's very hard to replicate your project setup.
 So we also need a way to track our dependencies.

 #### First we want to instal FastAPI as a dependency